Walzin Castle

 Walzin Castle is a castle in the city of Dinant, Wallonia Belgium in the province Namur over the river Lesse, district of Dréhance.
 This Gothic Revival castle stands on a steep rock above the right bank of the Lesse, about 5km before it flows into the Meuse.
-Popular kayak routes allow a view of the castle from the Lesse valley.
+Popular kayak routes allow a view of the castle from the Lesse Valley.

 History

 At this strategic point in the Lesse, which used to be a ford, a hill castle was already noted in the 11th and 12th centuries.
-This eagle's nest was destroyed from the land up to four times.
+This eagle's nest was razed to the ground four times.
 Only the 11th-century Keep has been preserved.
 The ruins of this military stronghold mainly consist of that keep with a remnant of about 13m of wall that is 1.70m to 3.30m thick.
 The first written notes of the Ruins of Cavrenne go back to 1235.
 In 1489, the then Prince-Bishopric of Liège ordered the destruction of the castle.